wireseo/tp/docs/UserGuide.md

 Shows the list of all your current `Tasks`.
 This includes `Todo`, `Event` and `Deadline`, which are all considered `Tasks`.
 <br>**Format: `view -t`**

-You may also click on the `Task` tab to do so.

 #### 6.6.14 Viewing all `Todos` : `-tt`